-Sean Kheraj is an associate professor in the Department of History at York University.
-He researches and teaches in the areas of environmental and Canadian history.
-In addition to being a co-editor of niche-canada.org, he is also the host and producer of Nature's Past, NiCHE's audio podcast series and he blogs at http://seankheraj.com.
+Sean Kheraj is a member of the executive committee of the Network in Canadian History and Environment.
+He's an associate professor in the Department of History and Vice-Provost Academic at Toronto Metropolitan University.
+His research and teaching focuses on environmental and Canadian history.
+He is also the host and producer of Nature's Past, NiCHE's audio podcast series and he blogs at http://seankheraj.com.

 Latest posts by Sean Kheraj (see all)

 - Thank You, Friends of NiCHE! - December 2, 2022